A social cultural program linking American & Dutch students

 The program broadens students’ horizons beyond their cities.
 It invites students to deal with their own trash in an environmentally friendly manner, while learning about the consequences of our current trash behavior on a global scale.
 Operation Trash is designed to be interactive and full of hands-on learning strategies.
 It provides a great opportunity for students to learn about other cultures, for Dutch students to practice their English language skills and for American students to learn about European lifestyles through connecting with students aboard.

-- Teach the concepts of Reduce, Reuse, Repair & Recycle.
+- Apply the concepts of Reduce, Reuse, Repair & Recycle.

 - Inspire participants to help find environmentally-friendly solutions for trash pollution locally and worldwide.